greenelab/deep-review/sections/04_study.md

 critical yet the the search space is embarrassingly large.

-While prior (non-deep learning) approaches have made steady improvements on promoter prediction [@doi:10.1101/gr.7.9.861], there is little consensus on the best approach and performance is poor.
-Typically algorithms will recognize only half of all promoters, with an accompanying high false positive rate [@doi:10.1101/gr.7.9.861].
+While prior (non-deep learning) approaches have made steady improvements on promoter prediction, there is little consensus on the best approach and performance is poor.
+Typically algorithms will recognize only half of all promoters, with an accompanying high false positive rate [@pmid:9314492].
 Methods with better sensitivity generally do so at the cost of poorer specificity.
 Conventional identification of enhancers has leaned heavily on simple conservation or laborious experimental techniques, with only moderate sensitivity and specificity.
 For example, while chromatin accessibility has often been used for identifying enhancers, this also "recognizes" a wide variety of other functional elements, like promoters, silencers and repressors.

 The complex nature of CREs (and our ignorance at to what are the important features of them) therefore seems a good subject for deep learning approaches.